-Today, I will be talking to you about the next steps you must take in your family law matter after having retained a lawyer.
+Today, I will be talking to you about the next steps you must take in your family law matter immediately after having retained a lawyer.

 Now that you have hired a family law lawyer, what happens next?

-- calculate child support;
+- calculate child support and spousal support;

 - prepare a net family property statement to determine any equalization payment owing;

-- prepare an offer to settle; and
+- prepare an offer to settle;

 If you retain a lawyer after having been served with court materials, your lawyer will immediately need to work on preparing your responding materials as you only have 30 days from the date you were served with an application to respond with your answer and financial statement.
-In some cases, your lawyer may be able to negotiate an extension of time to serve and file your responding materials.

 Whether you are negotiating or litigating, at every point in the process, your lawyer should let you know the next steps to be taken and keep you up to date with respect to the process and procedure in your matter.